 Train: Only Taiwan Rail Line stops in the county.
 It takes about 5 hours from Taipei to Pingtung Station.
 One thing to note is that if you are going to Kenting, you’d better get off at Fangliao Station, which is closer.
 A bus ride to Kenting takes about 1-1.5 hours.

 If coming by Taiwan High Speed Rail, you should get off at the southern most station Zuoying in Kaohsiung, and then change to a bus to reach the county.

 Long-distance Bus: Taipei, Taichung, Tainan and Kaohsiung all have bus service to Pingtung.
 Among them Kaohsiung has the most and has direct buses to Fangliao, Hengchun and Kenting.
 For transportation inside the county, there are buses available at Pingtung Passenger Terminal.
 To travel around Kenting, you can take Kenting Streetcar.

-The local special products include coconuts, black pearl wax apples, pettitoes, dried fish and blue fin tunas.
+Local Food: The local special products include coconuts, black pearl wax apples, pettitoes, dried fish and blue fin tunas.
 Kenting Street is the best place to taste these foods and buy souvenirs.
 What’s more, you can eat braised pork rice, plain noodles and fried salty chickens at Pingtung Tourist Night Market.
 The shaved ice can be found in every corner of the county, which is very popular among the locals.